mmariani123/MethylMasteR/README.md

     This will pull the Docker container and create a singularity container file (".sif") <br>
     (Note: you can change the name of "methylmaster_base_slim_script.sif" to anything that you want) <br>

-## Run command line version for use on Slurm HPC
+## Run command line version for use on Slurm HPC:

 1.) create a working directory on your HPC where you would like to run MethylMasteR <br>
     e.g. "mkdir /dartfs/rc/lab/S/SalasLab/programs/methylmaster_testing" <br>